tame-t/macos-15-t480/README.md

 After the USB is formatted, delete all files from the USB that came from the formatting. **Things like autorun**

-Then we are going to use macrecovery.py to get the Ventura recovery files. [macosrecovery.py](https://github.com/acidanthera/OpenCorePkg/blob/master/Utilities/macrecovery/macrecovery.py)
+Then we are going to use macrecovery.py that is located in the file you downloaded to get the Ventura recovery files. [macosrecovery.py](https://github.com/acidanthera/OpenCorePkg/blob/master/Utilities/macrecovery/macrecovery.py)